 - if you have chest pain or worsening angina

 - if you’ve had a heart attack

 - to check how well medications are working

-- to determine whether or not a procedure or surgery was successful
+- to determine whether a procedure or surgery was successful

-- to determine if your heart is healthy enough to start an exercise program
+- to determine whether your heart is healthy enough to start an exercise program

 The thallium stress test can show: